HMojadidi/MechaCar_Statistical_Analysis/README.md

 ![Susp_Coil_Lot3_Samp_ttest](https://user-images.githubusercontent.com/95712234/172530944-ef3f120d-d449-4057-b93b-16321dfbc7cb.png)

 The results of the T-test for the suspension coils for Lot 3 shows that they are slightly statistically different from the population mean, and the p-value is just low enough at 0.0417 to reject the null hypothesis.
-Further evaluation analysis of Lot 3 may be needed as the potential problematic lot.
+Further evaluation analysis of Lot 3 may be needed as the potential problematic lot causing the production troubles.

 # Deliverable 4:
 ## Study Design: MechaCar vs. Competition